janwillemwilmsen/astro-notion/src/pages/posts/web-vitals-overlay.md

   alt: "Add Core Web Vitals data on your screenschots in Playwright"
 ---

-Chrome Developer Tool lets you add an overlay with Core Web Vitals data directly on the webpage you are.
+Chrome Developer Tools lets you add an overlay with Core Web Vitals data directly on the webpage you are.
 You can turn this setting on with:
 - Inspect a page in Developer Tools
 - Type 'CTRL SHIFT P' (in Windows)